Entanglement swapping in high dimensions with only linear optics: Scheme and analysis for HD entanglement swapping

-This flexibility yields eight additional detection patterns that herald a four-dimensional entangled state.
-The same architecture in Fig. \ref{fig1} can also realize three-dimensional entanglement swapping, which reduces the number of occupied modes and thereby increases the overall success probability (see Appendix).
+The same architecture in Fig. \ref{fig1} can also realize three-dimensional entanglement swapping, which reduces the number of occupied modes and thereby increases the overall success probability.
+The ancilla state remains unchanged, but the initial three-dimensional states must be changed to: